← Back

 Introduction

-The expression read like this: “number is greater than or equal to 0 and number is less than or equal to 100.
+The expression below reads: “number is greater than or equal to 0 and number is less than or equal to 100.”

 Truth Tables